Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: The proof of Theorem 1

 2. Category (8,\,2)

 The orthogonal graphs of five bipartite OPSs with the vector of the numbers of pairwise orthogonal relations (8,\,2) are shown in Fig.~\ref{fig2}.
-There exist two different cases, i.e., (2-1) and (2-2), in Fig.~\ref{fig2}.
-It should be noted that we have omitted graphs which are the same as the graphs shown under interchange of parties as clearly those cases will follow the same line of reasoning.
-The same applies below.
+There exist two different cases, i.e., (2-2) and (2-3), in Fig.~\ref{fig2}.

-In cases (2-1) and (2-2), state 5 is orthogonal to all the other states on the first subsystem.
+In cases (2-2) and (2-3), state 5 is orthogonal to all the other states on the first subsystem.
 Suppose that the first subsystem of state 5 is $|\alpha\rangle$, where $|\alpha\rangle$ is normalized.
 The first party, say Alice, can perform a POVM on the first subsystem of the measured state with the operators $|\alpha\rangle\langle\alpha|$ and $I-|\alpha\rangle\langle\alpha|$, where $I$ is the identity operator.
 If Alice's measurement outcome corresponds to $|\alpha\rangle\langle\alpha|$, the measured state must be state 5.
 Otherwise, if Alice's measurement outcome corresponds to $I-|\alpha\rangle\langle\alpha|$, the measured state must be one of states $\{1,\,2,\,3,\,4\}$.
 Obviously, states $\{1,\,2,\,3,\,4\}$ are still pairwise orthogonal after Alice's measurement.
 By Lemma~\ref{lemma1}, states $\{1,\,2,\,3,\,4\}$ can be perfectly distinguished by LOCC.

 3. Category (7,\,3)

 The orthogonal graphs of five OPSs with the vector of the numbers of pairwise orthogonal relations (7,\,3) have four different cases, i.e., (3-1), (3-2), (3-3) and (3-4), as shown in Fig.~\ref{fig3}.